 excerpt from Videoscope article by Laurie McDonald

-The Electron Movers, Research in the Electronic Arts, Inc. was a video artist collective established in 1974 in Providence, Rhode Island, and active through 1979.
+The Electron Movers, Research in the Electronic Arts, Inc. was a video artist collective established in Providence, Rhode Island in 1974 that remained active through 1979.
 The original group of five artists came together because of common aesthetic interests, the need to collaborate on works and performances, and the desire to explore the electronic arts as an art form and communication medium.
 The group was comprised of five individuals: Laurie McDonald, Robert and Dorothy Jungels, Alan Powell, and Dennis Hlynsky.
 Larry Heyl, Philip Palombo, and Ed Tannenbaum later joined the group.
 The Electron Movers explored the intersections of many disciplines, including film/video, music, dance, visual arts, electrical and optical engineering, challenging established moving image narrative formats in their attempt to explore video as a new language system.
-Photo collage by Laurie McDonald

 During the five years of their collaboration, Electron Movers exhibited their works at The Kitchen in New York City; The Avant Garde Festivals of New York; the Everson Museum of Art in Syracuse, New York; Artpark in Lewiston, New York; at universities throughout New York and New England; and internationally.
-Selected Video Works: Sketches of my Siister, plus Laurie Hydroglyphs Floating Hands Beavertail Point |
+Selected Video Works: Sketches of my Sister, plus Laurie Hydroglyphs Floating Hands Beavertail Point |

 |